vignesh-creator/Ivlabs-Fall-Internship-Project/README.md

 in your terminal

 * All the results, loss plots, Image predictions are given in the .ipynb Notebooks too.
-The .ipynb notebooks are also there in the repo so that you can run them easily on platforms like Colab.
+The .ipynb notebooks are also available in this repository so that you can run them easily on platforms like Colab.
 You can just upload the .ipynb notebooks in your colab/jupyter notebook and simply run them to view results.